 frankdenneman

-Frank Denneman is the Machine Learning Chief Technologist at VMware.
-He is an author of the vSphere host and clustering deep dive series, as well as podcast host for the Unexplored Territory podcast.
+Frank Denneman is the Chief Technologist for AI at VMware by Broadcom.
+He is an author of the vSphere host and clustering deep dive series, as well as a podcast host for the Unexplored Territory podcast.
 You can follow him on Twitter @frankdenneman

 Cyber Monday deal!